ronitkothari/Algorithm-Visualizer/README.md

-# Graph Algorithms Visualizer
+# Algorithms Visualizer
 ---
-Graph Algorithms visualizer project which visualizes Different types of graph algorithms on a MxN Grid
+Algorithms visualizer project which visualizes different types of graph algorithms on a MxN Grid
 - Path-finding algorithms
     - Depth-First-Search
     - Breadth-First-Search